YJDoc2/The-Transpiler-Project/README.md

 Only 1D arrays supported other than charbuf : read below <br/>

 for input-able strings, charbuf is introduced. it translates to char [ ][ ],and can be declared with [expr], [expr] = {...},[] = {...}, [expr][expr], [expr][expr] = {...}, [][expr] = {...}. these essentially creates char double array, where one can take in input.As C itself allows to take input in statically allocated strings, eg : char c[] = "...", ttp allows that as well by taking input in strings, but this will cause a seg fault at runtime, so it is best to create a charbuf [] to take string input, and charbuf[][] to make an array of input-able strings. <br />

+For loops comes in 4 types : <br />
+for i in start .. end {...} <br />
+for i in start .. end .. step {...} <br />
+for i in array {...} <br />
+for index,val in array {...} <br />
+There must be a space before and after '..' , and NOTE that loops with arrays can only be used if the array is declared in either same scope, or in global scope.
+Arrays received as function params cannot be used for this, as in generated for loop (sizeof(arr)/sizeof(arr[0])) is used, which gives size of array only if the array is declared in the said ways.
+When array is passed as fn param, it decays to a pointer, after wich the sizeof cannot give its size. <br />